pyne/pyne/docs/source/libref/material.rst

  from pyne.material import Material

 Materials are the primary container for radionuclides.
-They map nuclides to **mass weights**, and contain methods for converting to/from atom fractions as well.
+They map nuclides to **mass weights**, though they contain methods for converting to/from atom fractions as well.
 In many ways they take inspiration from numpy arrays and python dictionaries.
 Materials have two main attributes which define them.